Spacesuit Thermal Balance Calculator

 - Submit the form and read the result as an effective equilibrium surface temperature in Celsius, plus a simple heuristic overheat indicator.

 A useful way to learn from the tool is to change one variable at a time.
-Reduce absorptivity and watch the temperature fall.
-Increase emissivity and notice that the same heat can be rejected at a lower temperature.
-Raise cooling capacity and compare that effect with lowering workload.
+Lower absorptivity, increase emissivity, or add cooling and the required temperature falls.
+Increase workload or expose more of the suit to sunlight and the temperature rises.
 If a result looks surprisingly high, that is often the point: radiation alone is unforgiving when solar absorption is large.
 If cooling exceeds the incoming heat by enough to make the simplified model non-physical, the calculator will tell you so instead of pretending the output is meaningful.

-Each input represents one term in the heat balance.
-Read them as control knobs rather than exact suit telemetry, because real EVA thermal behavior depends on posture, view factors, shadowing, suit layers, and the details of the cooling loop.
+Each input controls one term in the heat balance, so it helps to think of them as simplified design knobs rather than exact suit telemetry.
+Real EVA behavior also depends on posture, shadowing, view factors, suit layers, and the way the cooling loop is actually running.

 - Metabolic heat, Qm (W): internal heat generated by the astronaut.
-Light work might be a few hundred watts, while intense effort can be higher.
+Light work and vigorous maintenance tasks can differ a lot, so this term is often a major driver.

 - Background temperature, T0 (K): an effective radiative environment temperature.
-Deep space is very cold, but nearby warm spacecraft structure or sunlit surfaces can make the radiative background much warmer than 3 K.
+Deep space is cold, but sunlit or warm nearby surfaces can make the radiative background much warmer than the vacuum itself.

-The model treats the suit as a lumped surface at temperature T exchanging heat by radiation with an environment at T0.
+The equations below treat the suit as a single surface at temperature T exchanging radiation with an environment at T0.
 The net radiated power is approximated with the Stefan-Boltzmann law:

 Absorbed external radiation is modeled as: